 -We’ll pick the final sketch design

--After I start on the collage, I will send you updates via text, or email frequently.
+-After I start on the art, I will send you updates via text, or email frequently.

 -Please give me input along the way.

--This is the time where I work out color and design challenges on the paper.
+-This is the time where I work out color and design on the paper.

 Step Five: Final Collage

--Before gluing, I’ll send a picture of the final collage.
+-Before gluing, I’ll send a picture of the final artwork.

 -This is the last call for any changes.